LukasLLaebel/Terraria-clone/README.md

 - Clean up world genration (layered noise (octaves))
 - fix bug. "when player gets out of the map numbers of items float to the left"
 - fix bug. "can go throw blocks if on same axis"
-- fix bug. "alignment of tools, tool alignment gets weird when going left"
 - fix bug. "fix the collision jitter"
+- fix bug. "entities can jump up against trees??"
 - move items arount in inventory
 - Health
 - Mana